Vishvapriya666/Factorial-finding-in-C/README.md

 # Factorial-finding-in-C
-In this repository, program for finding factorial of a number is done in C C program for finding factorial of a number using recursion.
+In this repository, program for finding factorial of a number is done in C program for finding factorial of a number using recursion.
 #include<stdio.h>